mdn/content/files/en-us/web/css/scroll-timeline-axis/index.md

 In this example, a scroll timeline named `squareTimeline` is defined using the `scroll-timeline-name` property on the element with the ID `container`, and then this name is applied to the animation on the `#square` element using `animation-timeline: squareTimeline`.

-To demonstrate the effect of `scroll-timeline-axis`, the horizontal (non-default) scrollbar is used in this example to control the rotation of the square.
+To demonstrate the effect of `scroll-timeline-axis`, the inline (non-default) scrollbar is used in this example to drive the rotation of the square.

 #### HTML